 The Vincent Wayfinding Signage Plan provides a coordinated signage palette that features distinct colours for each of the City's town centres and precincts.
-The Plan aims to consolidate existing signage and prioritise pedestrian and cyclist accessibility.
+The plan aims to consolidate existing signage and prioritise pedestrian and cyclist accessibility.

-It is recommended that the Plan is implemented in the North Claisebrook precinct and that additional ways to provide a unique branding of the precinct are investigated further.
+It is recommended that the plan is implemented in the North Claisebrook precinct and that additional ways to provide a unique branding of the precinct are investigated further.

-Implement the Vincent Wayfinding Signage Plan and investigate additional branding opportunities

-Development Incentives for Community Benefit, Additional Criteria - Priority Two Developers will have the opportunity to contribute towards the delivery of the Wayfinding Signage Plan

-Timeframe: 2023/24-2025/26 Lead: City Budget: \$50,000 Source: Internal / External
+Implement the Vincent Wayfinding Signage Plan and investigate additional branding opportunities.
+Delivery Additional O nt Incentives for Com Criteria - Priority Two will have the opportun Signage Plan. nefit, ibute towards the delivery of the Timeframe: 2023/24 - 2025/26 Lead: City Rudaet: Rudget: \$50,000 Source: Internal/External

-5.3 CONNECTED & HEALTHY COMMUNITY
+CONNECTED AND HEALTHY COMMUNITY